-Shot in Angola, left for dead, and now a Wetherspoons high-flyer
+Shot in the head in Angola, left for dead, now a Wetherspoons star

 By Owen Amos